cs107e/cs107e.github.io/labs/lab1/lab.md

 - Change the program such that the blink rate slows down by a factor of 2.
-Now perform experiments to determine how many instructions per per second the Raspberry Pi executes.
+Now perform experiments to determine how many instructions per second the Raspberry Pi executes.

-5 *Run Button on your Raspberry Pi.*
+7 *Run Button on your Raspberry Pi.*

 This last part is optional.
 There are no questions on the checklist for this exercise.